 A parent may revoke consent for the receipt of special education and related services once the child is initially provided special education and related services.
-Revocation of consent to provide special education and related services is for all special education and related services; not individual services.
+Revocation of consent to provide special education and related services; not individual services.
 The intent to withdraw the child from special education and related services must be made in writing by the parent to the LEA.
-The LEA may not continue to provide special education and related services to the child, but must, prior to removing the child from special education and related services, provide the parent prior written notice.
+The LEA may not continue to provide special education and related services, provide the parent prior written notice.
 The LEA may not use the procedures of mediation or due process hearings to override the withdrawal of consent.
-The LEA will not be in violation of the responsibility to provide a free and appropriate public education (FAPE) to a child with a disability because of the failure to provide further special education and related services.
-The LEA is not required to convene an IEP meeting for a child whose consent to receive special education and related services has been revoked.
-Subsequent referrals for special education and related services shall be considered an initial evaluation and subject to the 60-day evaluation time period.
-The LEA is not required to amend the records of the child to remove any references to the provision of special education and related services prior to the receipt of the revocation of consent.
+The LEA will not be in violation of the responsibility to provide a free and appropriate public education and related services.
+The LEA is not required to convene an IEP meeting for a child whose consent to receive special education and subject to the 60-day evaluation time period.
+The LEA is not required to amend the records of the child to remove any references to the provision of special education and related services of the revocation of consent.